CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (1) Is physically or mentally an improper or incompetent person to drive a commercial motor vehicle;

-(2) Is driving improperly or so as to endanger the public; or
+(2) Is driving improperly or so as to endanger the public;

-(e) Any driver who has had his/her waiver revoked pursuant to (d) above, shall be entitled to a hearing.
+(e) Any driver who has had their waiver revoked pursuant to (d) above, shall be entitled to a hearing.
 Any driver desiring a hearing shall present a written request for such to the bureau of hearings in the department.
 The bureau of hearings shall schedule the requested hearing no later than 15 days from receipt of the hearing request.

-Source. #8404, eff 8-2-05 (from Saf-C 908.13)
+Source. #8404, eff 8-2-05 (from Saf-C 908.13); ss by #10215, eff 10-25-12; ss by #13684, eff 7-17-23

 Saf-C 909.18 False Information.